MICHAEL WADDELL

 43 YEARS OF LEADERSHIP EXPERIENCE IN INTERCOLLEGIATE ATHLETICS, PRIVATE BUSINESS AND NON-PROFIT MANAGEMENT

-As the President and CEO of Jackson Health Foundation, a 501(c) (3) non-profit organization, Keith R. Tribble led his team to raise over $60M in new gifts.
-This substantial contribution directly enhanced the quality of medical care for children and adults in South Florida and the global community through international outreach efforts.
+As President and CEO of the Jackson Health Foundation, a 501(c)(3) nonprofit, he guided his team to raise more than $60 million in new gifts.
+These resources directly enhanced the quality of medical care for children and adults in South Florida, while also supporting international outreach efforts.

 University of Florida, Bachelor of Science, Journalism, Public Relations & Marketing, 1977